walfrido-oliveira/hide-posts-by-category/readme.txt

 == Description ==

-A plugin that hide post by category whith configuration in adm painel
+A plugin that hide post by category with configuration in adm painel

 == Installation ==
 * Upload the "Hide Posts By category" directory to the "/wp-content/plugins/" directory